In this article: Discover the features and characteristics of Orange Calcite vs Citrine!

 Orange Calcite and Citrine are two beautiful crystals you should definitely consider adding to your collection.
 Even though it can be difficult to tell them apart, they still have some main differences that make them both interesting.

-Citrine is one of the most sought-after gemstones of the mineral world, while Orange Calcite is more common.
+Citrine is one of the most sought-after gemstones in the mineral world, while Orange Calcite is more common.
 They have similar properties and can definitely be used together.

 If you have a specimen and don’t know what it is, the best way to know is to perform a hardness test.
 You can easily do it at home by carefully scratching your crystal with a knife blade.